You’ll feel more calm, refreshed and inspired after sharing quiet, playful and curious moments with the beings around you.

-This boosts your physical and mental health and can support you to deepen your relationship with nature.
+Boost your physical and mental health and deepen your relationship with nature.

 These evidence-informed sessions include relational nature and forest therapy (also known as forest bathing or Shinrin Yoku), beginner naturalist journaling, wild tending, conservation education and simple rituals.